Posted on February 19, 2018 by Kacy

 If you are like me, you have spent countless sessions or consultations trying to convince, show evidence, and provide data to individuals we work with that they have behaviors that cause problems in their lives.
 We find ourselves becoming irritated, frustrated and often hopeless about our ability to help people change when they don’t even see that they have a problem.
 When the person is struggling with a substance use disorder, this can be even more difficult.

-Traditional approaches for change often believe that change is motivated by discomfort.
+Traditional approaches often suggest that change is motivated by discomfort.
 If we make people feel bad enough, they will change.
 Many of us have been taught that people have to “hit bottom” before they are ready to change or that people don’t change if they haven’t suffered enough.
 Have you ever heard statements like, “If you don’t stop, I’ll need to contact your probation officer, or parent?”

 As clinicians confronting the disease of addiction, we know that these statements not only don’t work, but often make the individual more defensive or resistant to talking to us at all.
 Many of us can relate both personally and professionally to fighting against a perceived threat.